kaylacasey/onion-franking-formal-verification/README.md

 - `onion_franking.spthy` — Main specification of the Onion Franking protocol.
 - `otp_proof.spthy` — Full proof output and verification of the `otp.spthy` protocol.
 - `otp.spthy` — Main specification of the OTP protocol.
-- `run.sh` — Script to easily launch Tamarin Prover on the model.

 ---